Overlytic/overlytic.github.io/_posts/2023-07-04-git_intuition.md

-Lastly, another useful resource for recovering from gissues is the following: [ohsh*tgit](https://ohshitgit.com/)
+Lastly, another useful resource for recovering from gissues is [ohsh*tgit](https://ohshitgit.com/)
 This website shows you the git commands to get out of common mistake situations.